After Dark (TV programme): Denis Healey and "Back in the USSR?"

 The programme the following week was described by ITN as being "about the changes in Soviet Russia.
-Former communist (and later British Chancellor) Denis Healey; novelist Tatania Tolstoya and other Russians including journalist Vitali Vitaliev and dissident Vladimir Bukovsky."
+Former communist (and later British Chancellor) Denis Healey; novelist Tatyana Tolstaya and other Russians including journalist Vitali Vitaliev and dissident Vladimir Bukovsky."
 The Communist journal Unity later wrote "The last time I saw Bukovsky was on a Channel 4 programme After Dark in which he slaughtered the drinks trolley and got up the nose of the former Labour leader [sic] Denis Healey who seemed to work out pretty early that this bloke was not the best of people."